 Check out our MMI interview tips to prepare:

-How to Prepare for Your CaRMS Interview
+CaRMS Interview Prep: How to Prepare for Your Interview

 Participate in Mock Interviews with Sample Questions

-Make sure to look up potential interview questions from your desired specialty such as emergency medicine residency interview questions, pathology residency interview questions, pediatric residency interview questions, and so on.
+To prepare effectively, review specialty-focused question sets such as emergency medicine residency interview questions, pathology residency interview questions, pediatric residency interview questions, and so on.

 Check out the best residency interview questions to practice with: